 In a new series that presents a decaying interior, the viewer witnesses a different sort of time capsule.
 The world has moved on, yet in these photographs, it appears that some in America would prefer time to stay still.
 Rather than upgrade or renovate, one quietly lets the world of the 1950s remain – a space in transition, for better or worse.

-Chris King lives and works in London, and is preparing for forthcoming exhibitions in the USA and France.
+Chris King lives and works in London, and is preparing for a forthcoming exhibition in Normandy, France.

 October 2013: Frontline Club Photographic Exhibition, Le Radar Gallery, Prix Bayeux-Calvados, Bayeux, Normandy.

 August 2013: Crossing Borders, Susan Mumford art projects + consultancy, Oxford American’s South on Main, Arkansas, USA;

 February 2013: Spaces in Transition, Hanmi Gallery, London, Curated by Maria Marro-Perrera;

 2012: The Rooftop Collective Edition 2, theprintspace, London, October;

 2012: Distilled Memory, Susan Mumford art projects + consultancy, Pop-up Exhibition at the Framers Gallery, London.

 2011: “The Everyday“, Rooftop Collective exhibition, The Rooftop Gallery, Soho, London, Curated by Susan Johnson Mumford.

 2010: The Frontline Club’s Annual Auction to benefit The Fixer’s Fund, Paddington, London.